scachemaille/homeassistant-meteoswiss/README.md

 ![enter image description here](https://github.com/Rudd-O/homeassistant-meteoswiss/raw/master/docs/search.png)

-- By default the integration will try to determine the best settings for you based on your Home zone latitude and longitude:
+- By default the integration will try to determine the best settings for you based on your Home zone latitude and longitude (which you can override):

 ![enter image description here](https://github.com/Rudd-O/homeassistant-meteoswiss/raw/master/docs/latitude.png)

-- The next screen will ask you (with a good guess) about your postal code:
+- The next screen will ask you (with a good guess) about your postal code, and update interval.
+This information will be used by the weather entity — and the name onscreen is what your weather entity will be named after.

 ![enter image description here](https://github.com/Rudd-O/homeassistant-meteoswiss/raw/master/docs/postalcode.png)

-- Finally, you get to select the real-time weather station closest to you (a good guess is provided) and name your location:
+- Finally, you get to select the real-time weather station closest to you (a good guess is provided) and name your location.
+You can select no weather station if you so desire — useful if there is no real-time weather station near where you live — in which case the real-time sensor data is simply not provided as sensors.

 ![enter image description here](https://github.com/Rudd-O/homeassistant-meteoswiss/raw/master/docs/weatherstation.png)